-Take a look at the below examples for a Capital One Credit Card.
+Take a look at these examples for a Capital One Credit Card.

-The search term signifies a solution aware user.
+The search term signifies a solution-aware visitor.
 They know the kind of product they want and are narrowing their search down to the best option.

-Capital One have allowed solution aware users to compare all products they offer.
-Each entry is accompanied by the chief selling points making it easy for the user to find the product that offers the right solution.
+Capital One has allowed solution-aware visitors to compare all the products they offer.
+Each entry is accompanied by its chief selling points, making it easy for someone to find the product that offers the right solution.

 Now take a look at the screenshot below.

-That’s the landing page found from a Google search of “Capital One Venture Card ”.
-The search signifies a user who knows the product they want.
+That’s the landing page found from a Google search of “Capital One Venture Card.”
+The search signifies a visitor who knows the product they want.

-And true to Eugene Schwartz’s advice, Capital One have provided a shorter page that focuses on the product and offers a $0 fee to solicit a sale.
+And true to Eugene Schwartz’s advice, Capital One provides a shorter page that focuses on the product and offers a $0 fee to solicit a sale.

-You can see that whilst both pages are pushing the same products, they have a very different focus and are very much tailored to a different need.
+You can see that while both pages are pushing the same products, they have a very different focus and are very much tailored to a different need.

-Understanding a user’s stage of awareness helps understand the focus of your copy along with dictating its general length.
+Understanding a prospective customer’s stage of awareness helps narrow the focus of your copy, along with dictating its general length.